Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Introduction

 While SDPs of this type may seem rare in practice, they are a frequent output of \emph{parsers} (e.g. \cite{YALMIP}, \cite{sostools}) used, for example, to formulate SDP-based relaxations of algebraic problems.
 In some cases, these SDPs arise because the parser does not exploit available problem structure (cf. the SDP relaxations of graph partitioning problem \cite{wolkowicz1999semidefinite}, where problem structure is carefully exploited to ensure strict feasibility).
 In other situations, all relevant structure is not apparent from the problem's natural high level description (which motivates the post-processing of solutions in \cite{lofberg2009pre}).
 Thus, based on their prevalence, checking for and simplifying an SDP of this type is a practically useful \emph{pre-processing} step, assuming it can be done efficiently.

-To check for (and simplify) such an SDP, one can execute the facial reduction algorithm of Borwein and Wolkowicz \cite{borwein1981regularizing} (or a suitable variant, e.g. \cite{pataki2013simple}, \cite{waki2013facial}) to find a \emph{face} of the PSD cone containing the feasible set.
-The desired simplifications are then obtained by rewriting the SDP as an optimization problem over this face.
+To check for (and simplify) such an SDP, one can execute the facial reduction algorithm of \citet{borwein1981regularizing}, or the simplified versions of \citet{pataki2013simple} and \citet{waki2013facial}, to find a \emph{face} of the PSD cone containing the feasible set.
+The desired simplifications are then obtained by reformulating the SDP as an optimization problem over this face.
 Unfortunately, the problem of finding a face is itself an SDP, which may be too expensive to solve in the context of pre-processing.
+In addition, reformulating the SDP accurately, in a way that preserves sparsity, can be difficult.

-Based on this observation, this paper presents a facial reduction algorithm modified in a simple way: rather than search over all possible faces, the algorithm searches over just a subset defined (in a particular sense) by a specified \emph{approximation} of the PSD cone.
-This leads to a pre-processing technique that is easily executed: for simple approximations, the algorithm finds a face by solving just a linear or second-order cone program.
-This also leads to a pre-processing technique that is empirically useful: despite the use of approximations, the algorithm often significantly simplifies SDPs arising in practice, as we illustrate with examples.
+To address these issues, this paper presents a facial reduction algorithm modified in a simple way: rather than search over all possible faces, our method searches over just a subset defined by a specified \emph{approximation} of the PSD cone.
+As we show, the specified approximation allows one to control pre-processing effort, preserve sparsity, and accurately reformulate a given SDP.
+Natural choices for the approximation are also effective in practice, as we illustrate with examples.